-The more engagement you can generate on your posts, the more likely the Instagram algorithm will be to pick it up and display it on users’ Feeds, increasing your reach.
+The more engagement you can generate on your posts with every Instagram user, the more likely the Instagram algorithm will be to pick it up and display it on users’ Feeds, increasing your reach.
 And greater reach will help you acquire more followers.
 It’s a beautiful self-perpetuating circle!

 Try embracing content specifically designed for user interaction, like Instagram Stories.
 You can include all sorts of interactive elements in a Story, such as polling or question stickers, which encourage audience participation.

 With a polling sticker, you can ask questions and share real-time results on how followers have voted.
 According to an Instagram study, polling stickers not only encourage users to interact with your posts, but they can also boost watch time for your videos.
 Win-win!

 Questions stickers allow users to ask you questions by tapping the text box on the sticker.
 When you answer, you can either share their question and your response in a new Story or send them a message directly through Instagram.